What is Sodium Hydroxide?

 Sodium Hydroxide (NaOH), also widely known as caustic soda or lye, is a fundamental inorganic chemical compound with immense industrial and scientific significance.
 As one of the most powerful strong bases in chemistry, it plays a critical role in the manufacturing of everything from paper and soap to pharmaceuticals and water treatment chemicals.
 This comprehensive guide provides an in-depth look at what sodium hydroxide is, its unique properties, how it is synthesized, and the strict safety protocols required for its handling.

-Sodium hydroxide, widely used in industries ranging from paper production to chemical manufacturing, is also known as What is Caustic Soda.
+Sodium hydroxide, widely used in industries ranging from paper production to chemical manufacturing, is also known as Caustic Soda.
 Understanding the similarities and differences between these terms is essential for choosing the right material for your application.

 Sodium Hydroxide